ventus-ag/docs/_docs/coretasks/Deployment.md

 ```

-rollback to a specific revision by specifying it with ```--to-revision```
+Rollback to a specific revision by specifying it with ```--to-revision```
 ```sh
 kubectl rollout undo deployment.v1.apps/nginx-deployment --to-revision=3
 ```

-or

-rollback to the previous revision
+Or rollback to the previous revision

 ```sh
 kubectl rollout undo deployment.v1.apps/nginx-deployment